pmdevita/switcharoohelper/Readme.md

 If there is an issue with the comment (wrong link), the user is given the correct link and asked to fix the problem.

-## To do
-* Search for correct comment when linked incorrectly
-* Refactor and tidy up the place